 Heidelberg’s Board of Trustees have approved a Strategic Acton Plan that identifies the construction of a new Athletic Stadium and Alumni Center as a top priority, essential to the future of athletics, campus life and the university as a whole.

-Three Heidelberg Trustees and their wives, John and Beverly Kratz, Ted and Jane Hieronymus, and Bill and Staci Landess, have challenged the men who played for him – collectively known as “The Foxmen” to match their support, in order to secure the stadium naming rights and to christen the Alumni Center as The Fox Den in honor of his post-coaching career in development at Heidelberg.
+Three Heidelberg Trustees and their wives, John and Beverly Kratz, Ted and Jane Hieronymus, and Ralph and Joan Talmage, have challenged the men who played for him – collectively known as “The Foxmen” to match their support, in order to secure the stadium naming rights and to christen the Alumni Center as The Fox Den in honor of his post-coaching career in development at Heidelberg.

 As they did so often for their coach on the field, the Foxmen are rising to this challenge with flying colors.
 Already, more than $257,000 has been contributed by those who have joined “The Huddle”, a group of 12 Foxmen who are leading the charge to honor their former coach.